-Over the last decade, levels of HIV-testing have increased markedly across Zambia (CSO 2009, 2014).
-In 2007, 19% of women and 12% of men aged 15-49 years tested and received the result of an HIV-test in the previous 12 months (CSO 2009).
-By 2013, these figures were 46% and 37%, respectively (2014).
-Across Zambia, HTS are predominantly health facility-based.
-Between 2005 and 2008, the number of voluntary HIV testing and counselling (VCT) sites increased from 500 to 1102 (MoH 2010).
-In 2006/7, health facilities implemented provider-initiated HIV-testing and counselling.
-By 2010, progress had been made in scaling-up the delivery of HIV-testing services through community settings, including through home- and mobile-based services (MoH 2010).
+Over the past decade, levels of HIV testing have increased markedly across Zambia (CSO 2009; CSO and ICF Interational).
+In 2007, 19% of women and 12% of men aged 15-49 years had tested and received the result of an HIV-test in the previous 12 months (CSO 2009); by 2013, these figures were 46% and 37%, respectively (2014).
+Across Zambia, HTS are predominantly health facility based.
+Between 2005 and 2008, the number of HIV voluntary testing and counseling (VCT) sites increased from 500 to 1,102 (MoH 2010).
+In 2006/2007, health facilities implemented provider-initiated HIV testing and counseling.
+By 2010, progress had been made in scaling-up the delivery of HTS through community settings, including through home- and mobile-based services (MoH 2010).

-Despite progress, in 2015/16, an estimated 33% of individuals aged 15-59 living with HIV were unaware of their HIV-positive status (ICAP 2016).
+Despite this progress, in 2015/2016 an estimated 33% of individuals aged 15-59 living with HIV were unaware of their HIV-positive status (ICAP 2016).
 As in other sub-Saharan African countries, there remain inequities in access to HIV testing and treatment services, with adolescents underserved by available services and men less likely than women to have tested for HIV (UNAIDS 2016).
-Although a similar percentage (85%) of males and females aged 15 to 59 who knew their HIV-positive status were on treatment, 63% of men were aware of their HIV-positive status compared to 70% of women (ICAP 2016).
-Despite the availability of facility- and community-based HTS, numerous barriers to access remain making available services unacceptable to certain sub-populations (MoCDMCH 2015).
-Uptake of couples testing is also low (Matovu, Todd et al. 2016).
-As such, individuals within a couple are often unaware of their partner's HIV status.
-Furthermore, research from Lusaka suggests that, rather than test for HIV, men often infer their status from their partner's HIV status (Musheke, Bond et al. 2013).
+Although a similar percentage (85%) of males and females aged 15-59 who knew their HIV-positive status were receiving treatment, 63% of men were aware of their HIV-positive status compared to 70% of women (ICAP 2016).
+Despite the availability of facility- and community-based HTS, numerous barriers to access remain, making available services unacceptable to certain sub-populations (MoCDMCH 2015).
+The uptake of couples testing is also low (Matovu et al. 2016), and individuals within a couple are often unaware of their partner's HIV status.
+Furthermore, research from Lusaka suggests that, rather than test for HIV, men often infer their status from their partner's HIV status (Musheke et al. 2013).

 Effective strategies to increase the uptake of HTS in Zambia are critical to meeting the UNAIDS 90-90-90 targets and supporting the prevention of HIV transmission (UNAIDS 2014).
-Systematic reviews provide evidence of the acceptability of home-based HIV-testing, high levels of uptake of a range of community-based HIV-testing modalities and the effectiveness of strategies to increase men's uptake of HTS (Sabapathy, van den Bergh et al. 2012, Suthar, Ford et al. 2013, Hensen, Taoka et al. 2014).
-Experience to date from HPTN071 (PopART), a community-randomised trial of universal testing and treatment in South Africa and Zambia, has shown that, despite door-to-door activities and although consent to participate in the intervention is high (Hayes, Floyd et al. 2017), in a second round of service delivery in Zambia, communities randomised to the universal testing and immediate treatment arm (termed Arm A), 32% of men and 11% of women aged 18 and older were not contactable by lay counsellors (Floyd, Phiri et al. 2017).
-Among individuals contacted and participating in round 2 of the PopART intervention, 64% of men and 63% of women accepted an offer of HTS (Floyd, Phiri et al. 2017).
+Systematic reviews provide evidence of the acceptability of home-based HIV testing, high levels of uptake of a range of community-based HIV-testing modalities and the effectiveness of strategies to increase men's uptake of HTS (Sabapathy et al. 2012; Suthar et al. 2013; Hensen et al. 2014).
+Experience from HPTN071 (PopART), a community-randomized trial of universal testing and treatment in South Africa and Zambia, showed that despite door-to-door activities and a high level of consent to participate in the intervention (Hayes et al. 2017), in a second round of service delivery in Zambian communities randomized to the universal testing and immediate treatment arm (termed Arm A) 32 per cent of men and 11 per cent of women aged 18 and older were not contactable by lay counselors (Floyd et al. 2017).
+Among individuals contacted and participating in Round 2 of the PopART intervention, 64 per cent of men and 63 per cent of women accepted an offer of HTS (Floyd et al. 2017).

-Qualitative research conducted in the HPTN071 trial communities prior to PopART implementation highlighted poverty, crime and alcohol abuse as the most salient features of the communities (Bond, Hoddinott et al. 2016).
-These features were considered factors that contributed to increased vulnerability to HIV through risky sexual behaviours, and created barriers to accessing HIV services (Bond, Hoddinott et al. 2016).
-Qualitative research has also shown that variability in characteristics of the PopART communities, including differences in social class, size of the informal economy and presence of HIV stakeholders, likely influence access to and uptake of the HIV services and of the PopART intervention (Bond, Chiti et al. 2016).
+Qualitative research conducted in the HPTN071 trial communities prior to PopART implementation highlighted poverty, crime and alcohol abuse as their most salient features (Bond et al. 2016).
+These traits were considered to contribute to increased vulnerability to HIV-risky sexual behaviors and created barriers to accessing HIV services (Bond et al. 2016).
+Qualitative research has also shown that variability in characteristics of the PopART communities - including differences in social class, size of the informal economy and presence of HIV stakeholders - likely influence access to and uptake of HIV services and the PopART intervention (Bond et al. 2016).